SYLVIA PLACHY | ECHOES AND OMENS

 Sylvia Plachy is one of the most prolific and influential photographers of the late 20th century.
 After fleeing the Hungarian Revolution as a child, hidden in a horse cart, Sylvia arrived in New York City and studied at Pratt Institute, graduating in 1965.
-Joining the Village Voice staff under New Journalism proponent Clay Felker in 1974, Sylvia went on to document four decades of cultural happenings, homicides, artists, riots, writers, circus animals, and street scenes.
+Joining the Village Voice staff under New Journalism proponent Clay Felker in 1974, Sylvia went on to document three decades of cultural happenings, homicides, artists, riots, writers, circus animals, and street scenes.
 Her photographs capture a time when New York City was both a center of world culture and art and a deeply fractured, churning cauldron of politics, race, class, corruption and money.

 Occasional forays to Eastern Europe, the first Gulf War and South America punctuated Sylvia’s thousands of New York City assignments, primarily for the Voice, and also occasionally for Metropolis and other publications.

 Armed with considerable charm and five cameras, including a battered Leica (for news or street work), a Hasselblad (usually for portraits) and a panoramic Widelux (often for parades and landscapes), Sylvia broke nearly every rule of composition, many rules of lighting and a few rules of decorum as she pushed or cajoled her way past police lines, into boxing gyms, high society galas and everything in between.